sbmf21/advent-of-code/README.md

 ### [AOC Commons](aoc-commons)

 Made in Kotlin.
 Used to find day classes and load input files for Java/Kotlin projects.
+Also used to run simulations.

 # [2022](https://adventofcode.com/2022)